DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

 1. In the AWS Management Console, go to the IAM service.

-2. Create two policies:

-   a.
-Create an EC2 policy named "ElasticBeanstalkEC2RolePolicy":
+2. Create an EC2 policy named "ElasticBeanstalkEC2_Policy":
    - Go to "Policies" and click "Create policy"
    - Switch to the JSON tab and paste the following policy:

    <details>
-   <summary><strong>📋 Click to view/copy ElasticBeanstalkEC2RolePolicy JSON</strong></summary>
+   <summary><strong>📋 Click to view/copy JSON Policy</strong></summary>

    ```json
    {